 About Me

 Hello and welcome to my site.
 My name is Lelia.
-I am a Certified Birth & Postpartum Doula/Lactation consultant (International Doula Institute).
+I am a Certified Birth & Postpartum Doula & Certified Lactation Counselor.
 I currently subcontract for the Community Health Center of Richmond through the New York City - Citywide Doula Initiative.
-I am also studying for my Master's in Clinical Herbalism from the (American College of Healthcare Sciences).
-My other certifications include Trauma Informed Aromatherapy and Usui Reiki, Master level.
+I am a traditionally & clinically trained herbalist and have received my Masters in Herbal Studies from the (American College of Healthcare Sciences).

 Despite my many hats, I am dedicated and passionate about the work I do.
 As stated on my landing page, my primary mission is to help women (and men) who are/have gone through traumatic experiences, illness, low self-esteem, etc. and help to release, heal and empower.
 I have also made a commitment to devote my skills, time and effort to the most underserved and often overlooked community - the postpartum mother - to provide her with coping skills and emotional support during the most important transition in her life.